redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 To start a new Git repository on your local machine,

-1. Open a terminal window and `cd` to the location where you'd like to create a Git repository.
+1. Open a CLI window and `cd` to the location where you'd like to create a Git repository.

 2. Create a new directory using `mkdir <name-of-your-new-directory>`.

 3. `cd` into your new directory.

 4. Type `git init -b main` and hit `Enter`:

 ![Git init](git-init.png)